 - A. At the spring pick, O&M Supervisors will select vacations in increments of no less than five days, by O&M Supervisor seniority.
 After all first choices are filled by seniority, second, third, fourth and fifth choices will be selected in that order, by seniority.
 Appropriately accrued vacation will be used in the selection of these periods. - B. The number of O&M Supervisors allowed on vacation during any period shall be at least one.
-At a point in time at which ten O&M Supervisors are scheduled to pick, the PARTIES will open negotiations to discuss the number of O&M Supervisors who may be allowed on vacation. - C. An O&M Supervisor may use his/her current vacation accrual in single-day increments with the approval of his/her immediate supervisor.
+At a point in time at which ten O&M Supervisors are scheduled to pick, the PARTIES will open negotiations to discuss the number of O&M Supervisors who may be allowed on vacation. - C. An O&M Supervisor may use his/her current vacation accrual in single-day

-- A. Upon the approval of RAIL, at least one O&M Supervisor per day shall be allowed to use a personal holiday. - B. Annually, on the fourth Monday in January, a uniform allowance payable by voucher of twelve times the top step of Bus Service Supervisor wage rate on January 1 of each year shall be available for each O&M Supervisor.
+A. Upon the approval of RAIL, at least one O&M Supervisor per day shall be allowed to use a personal holiday.

+B. Annually, on the fourth Monday in January, a uniform allowance payable by voucher of twelve times the top step of Bus Service Supervisor wage rate on January 1 of each year shall be available for each O&M Supervisor.
 The maximum uniform allowance balance which may be carried over into the next year is \$500.
 The uniform voucher may be used only to purchase authorized uniform items.
 When an O&M Supervisor needs to replace his/her all-weather parka or jacket due to normal wear and tear, RAIL will issue a voucher for its replacement.
 In addition to the above allowances, an O&M Supervisor may be reimbursed once each calendar year for one pair of personal work shoes costing up to an amount of six times the top step of Bus Service Supervisor wage.
-To receive reimbursement the shoes must meet the current standards of uniform footwear for Supervisors. - 1.
-All necessary foul weather gear will be provided by RAIL.
+To receive reimbursement the shoes must meet the current standards of uniform footwear for Supervisors.